JuliaLang/julia/doc/stdlib/io-network.rst

    ..
 Docstring generated from Julia source

    Gets the IP address of the ``host`` (may have to do a DNS lookup)

+.. function:: getsockname(sock::Union{TCPServer, TCPSocket}) -> (IPAddr,UInt16)

+   Get the IP address and the port of the TCP server socket, to which it is bound, or the peer connected to the TCP server socket.

 .. function:: parseip(addr)